-The terms "psychopath" and "sociopath" are often used interchangeably to refer to people who are pathologically prone to hurting others, engaging in violence or criminal behavior and have no regard for the feelings or interests of others.
+The terms "psychopath" and "sociopath" are often used interchangeably to refer to people who are pathologically prone to hurting others, engaging in violence or criminal behavior, and have no regard for the feelings or interests of others.

 There is no major clinical difference between sociopaths and psychopaths.
-Both are classified as antisocial personality disorder (ASPD), a category of personality disorders that includes persistent negative behaviors.
+Both are classified as an antisocial personality disorder (ASPD), a category of personality disorders that includes persistent negative behaviors.

 While sociopaths and psychopaths share many traits (lack of guilt, charisma, manipulation, etc.), several studies have shown that psychopaths may exhibit more severe negative behaviors than sociopaths.

 - Sociopaths are more likely to know what they’re doing is wrong but have a weak moral compass that doesn’t cause them to stop their bad behavior.

 - Psychopaths, on the other hand, have been found not to have a conscience at all.